weareinteractive/ansible-apt/README.md

 ## Contributing
 [![I Love Open Source](http://www.iloveopensource.io/images/logo-lightbg.png)](http://www.iloveopensource.io/projects/53da2bea87659fce66003fa9)

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests and examples for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)